Mouret-Orfeu/CATHe2/README.md

 ## 3.2 Prepare PDB files for inference
 If you want to use both 3Di sequences and Amino Acid (AA) sequences to predict the CATH annotation, ensure that the corresponding PDB files for the sequences in `Sequences.fasta` are placed in the `PDB_folder` folder located in `./src/cathe-predict`.
 Each PDB file must be prefixed by the index of its respective sequence in `Sequences.fasta`, followed by an underscore.
 For example:

-If my `Sequences.fasta` has 3 sequences of protein domain in this order:  protein domain 3hhl, protein domain 4jkm, protein domain 3ddn, then the corresponding PDB files in `./src/cathe-predict/PDB_folder` should be renamed:
+If my `Sequences.fasta` has 3 sequences of protein domain in this order:  protein domain corresponding to the 3hhl.pdb file, protein domain corresponding to the 4jkm.pdb file and protein domain corresponding to the 3ddn.pdb file, then the corresponding PDB files in `./src/cathe-predict/PDB_folder` should be renamed:

 ```
 0_3hhl.pdb